 In order for our school to operate safely and efficiently, you and your student(s) must be familiar with and abide by the expectations, procedures, and rules outlined in this Handbook.

-The text of the Handbook is included below.
+The text of the Handbook (as of July 2020) is included below.

 Wyoming Valley Seventh-day Adventist Elementary School (WVSDAES) was established in 1989 and provides First through Eighth Grade curriculum.
 Our school serves families in the greater Wilkes-Barre and Hazleton area who are seeking an education for their children that emphasizes exceptional academics, development of self-discipline and work ethic, service to the community, and Bible-based character growth.
 Our school is approved by the Pennsylvania Department of Education, is accredited by the National Council of Private Schools, and the Accrediting Association of Adventist Schools.
 Locally, we are sponsored by the Wyoming Valley, Slocum, Drums, Beaumont, Wilkes-Barre Spanish, and Berwick Seventh-day Adventist Churches and the Pennsylvania Adventist Conference.